 This training is highly experiential and has a small participant-to-trainer ratio.
 The focus of this training is to provide participants with a solid base in the use of the basic Shadow Work facilitation tools.
 This involves a great deal of hands-on facilitation time, both in practice situations and in real processes.

 It is recommended that you attend at least one Shadow Work Seminar before attending the Basic Facilitator Training.
-Other options include the ManKind Project Weekend, Woman Within, Women In Power, the Crucible Project Weekend, Soul Beauty, the Unleashed Weekend, the Unknown Weekend, the Priestess Path, the Inner King Training, Women In Power, the Priestess Path, Shadow Work Coaching and other events where Shadow Work is used.
+Other options include the ManKind Project Weekend, Woman Within, Woman Revealed, the Crucible Project Weekend, Soul Beauty, the Unleashed Weekend, the Unknown Weekend, the Inner King Training, Women In Power, the Priestess Path, Shadow Work Coaching and other events where Shadow Work is used.

 This training is the first step to becoming certified as either a Shadow Work Group Facilitator or a Shadow Work Coach